tmtsoftware/csw-prototype/cs/README.md

 =====================

-This module implements the Configuration Service, which is used to manage configuration files by storing them in a Git repository.
+This module implements the Configuration Service, which is used to manage configuration files by storing them in a repository (by default, using Subversion).

 Config Service API
 ------------------